Beyond 2032: Brisbane’s Legacy

 Major Projects Representative, Stadiums Queensland (Facilitator)

 Josephine brings nearly two decades of experience in architecture, heritage and large public projects.
-In her current role as Major Projects Representative for Stadiums Queensland, she supports the delivery of Games venues and is working to secure long-term legacy benefits for the Queensland community.
+In her current role as Major Projects Representative for Stadiums Queensland, she supports the delivery of major sporting venues and is working to secure long-term legacy benefits for the Queensland community.
 She was recently elevated to Fellow of the Australian Institute of Architects and has joined the board of Brisbane Open House.

 Presented in Partnership with